The new withholding tax regime in Switzerland

 • the remuneration is not paid by a permanent establishment or fixed base that the employer has in Switzerland.

-The taxable employer concept is interpreted in a general way and especially in connection with the "Monteurklausel" in an economic way.
-If the employee temporarily does not perform their work owed to the employer with whom they have concluded the employment contract, but to another company (usually a group company) in Switzerland, one speaks of a "de facto" employer.
+The term "employer" for tax purposes is generally interpreted in economic terms, particularly in connection with the fitter clause.
+If the employee temporarily owes his work performance not to the employer with whom he has concluded the employment contract, but to another company (usually a group company) in Switzerland, this is referred to as a "de facto" employer.

-According to circular no. 45, the existence of a de facto employer requires the examination of the following non-exhaustive criteria :
+According to circular no. 45, the existence of a de facto employer requires an examination of the following non-exhaustive criteria:

 • Employee performance is an integral part of the Swiss company's business activities;